TotalMiner/totalminer.github.io/lua/functions/sound/remove_sound_in_zone.md

 ## remove_sound_in_zone

-Remove all sound in a zone.
+Remove a sound from a zone.

 ___